AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 ***
 ### Are there unique Voice Models?
-RVC Voice Models need to be trained on something, so the models themselves can't be unique, but you can use the [Merge Lab](http://docs.aihub.gg/realtime-voice-changer/local/deiteris-w-okada-fork/#merging-models-merge-lab) to create a new unique merged model.
+RVC Voice Models need to be trained on something, so the models themselves can't be unique, but you can use the [Merge Lab](http://docs.aihub.gg/realtime-voice-changer/local/tg-develops-w-okada-fork/#merging-models-merge-lab) to create a new unique merged model.

-***
-### Is there a way to use Spin embedder rvc voice models?
-Wokada Deiteris Fork doesn't support models trained with the Spin embedder (which are very few), but there is a Pull Request for that https://github.com/deiteris/voice-changer/pull/213, which is just the [Tg-Develop's Fork](http://docs.aihub.gg/realtime-voice-changer/local/tg-develops-w-okada-fork/).

 ***
 ###### ‎